San Juan Hill, Manhattan: History

-Between 1910 and the 1950's, there was also a Japanese American community in San Juan Hill that numbered between 2,000 and 5,000.
+Between 1910 and the 1950s, there was also a Japanese American community in San Juan Hill that numbered between 2,000 and 5,000.
 Many were bachelor issei attracted both by the more affordable rents in the neighborhood and residential redlining elsewhere in the city.
 During World War II, a number of Japanese Americans were imprisoned on Ellis Island as part of the nationwide Japanese internment effort.
 Following the war, nearly 3,000 Japanese Americans leaving the internment camps resettled in San Juan Hill, in addition to a number of veterans of the 442nd Regimental Combat Team.
-Along with their African American and Puerto Rican neighbors, the Japanese American community was displaced in the 1950's to make way for Lincoln Center.
+Along with their African American and Puerto Rican neighbors, the Japanese American community was displaced in the 1950s to make way for Lincoln Center.

 On October 8, 2022, David Geffen Hall opened with a tribute to San Juan Hill.
 David Geffen Hall was formerly known as Avery Fisher at Lincoln Center.